samarjeetb0/react-redux-test-app/README.md

 This is an react app using redux to manage state in the application

--React using redux
+- React using redux

--npm i
+- npm i

--npm run dev
+- npm run dev